Strongly correlated superfluid order parameters from dc Josephson supercurrents: Theoretical modeling methods

 \subsection{Eckart barrier as an approximation of Gaussian barrier}

 In order to evaluate the transmission amplitude $|t|$ of bosonic pairs through our Gaussian barriers, we approximate their longitudinal $x$-axis profile with a symmetric Eckart potential $V(x) = 1/\cosh^2{(x/d)}$, where $d=0.6\, w_0$.
-This enables us to calculate $|t|$ analytically.
+This enables us to analytically calculate $|t|$ as a function of the incident energy.

-To check the validity of such approximation, we compare the transmission probability $|t|^2$ of a single particle at energy $\varepsilon$ through Gaussian and Eckart barriers with various potential heights, as displayed in Fig. \ref{SM:EckartBarrier}.
+To check the validity of such approximation, we compare the transmission probability $|t|^2$ of a single particle at energy $\varepsilon$ through Gaussian and Eckart barriers with fixed width $w$ and various potential heights, as displayed in Fig. \ref{SM:EckartBarrier}.
 We computed the transmission through the Gaussian barrier following the procedure described in Ref.~\citenum{Fernandez2011}, while we calculate the Eckart transmission from the analytic formula in Ref.~\citenum{haar}.
 In the regime of low energy $\varepsilon \lesssim 0.5\,V_0$, the two curves overlap reasonably well, while for high energies $\varepsilon > 0.5\,V_0$ the Eckart barrier transmission deviates from that of the Gaussian one.
 Nonetheless, the behavior of the Eckart barrier transmission follows that of the Gaussian barrier within a few percent relative error, which should not seriously affect any analysis presented in the main text.
 Moreover, in the experiment the barrier is typically set to yield pair transmission probabilities $|t|^2 < 0.5$, thus the energy range explored is that where the best agreement with the Eckart approximation is obtained.